MaikelsoftTrading/signal-trading-examples/README.md

 The framework is built with .NET 5.0 on top of 64-bit native C libraries (Windows, Linux).
 It exposes only pure functions and immutable types.
 You will notice that most of these types are implemented as structs because of C#/C interopability.

-## Limitations
-The framework can be used in x64 applications that run on Windows or Linux (x64 platform should be selected).

 ## License key
 Current version can be used without any costs.
 Starting at the first major version (1.x.x), a license key must be obtained if you want to generate signals for more than one trading symbol.